5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 Primary function: Integrates instinct with consciousness

-Developmental task: Stay present with appetite, anger, desire, and fear without collapsing or tightening
+Developmental task: Stay present with appetite, anger, desire, and fear without acting them out or stuffing them down

-Key question: Can I relate to my inner forces without being ruled by them?
+Key question: Can I relate to my inner forces without letting them run the show—or banishing them from the room?

 Common keywords: